Chapter 26 – The Event Horizon

 The caretaker nodded appreciatively before wobbling out again.
 Dumbledore turned to eye Draco and Hermione.
-The brunet swore he saw a flash of momentary distrust in his eyes.
+He swore he saw a flash of momentary distrust in his eyes.
 He blinked, and it was gone.

 "Fifty points from Gryffindor for horrendous language," began the former-professor, his voice surprisingly calm.
 "And another fifty points for lewd and dirty connotations.
 Do learn when and when not to bring out the inner-most traits of your house, Mr. Granger."
-His penetrating blue eyes flickered between the two – Draco had become red with anger at the insinuation that his 'inner-Gryffindor' came out during his meltdown while Hermione looked like she wanted the ground to swallow her up – before he turned to address Skeeter.
+His penetrating blue eyes flickered between the two – Hermione looked like she wanted the ground to swallow her up – before he turned to address Skeeter.
 She'd fainted sometime during Draco's crass shouting and was being held haphazardly by her photographer.
 "She will come-to soon; if you could kindly take her to the stands and lay her down there."
 The man nodded quickly before casting a levitating charm on the journalist and practically sprinting out of the tent.

 There was a long moment of tense and awkward silence before Dumbledore sent them all a genial smile.